alexxkim54/Aesthetic_Makeup_Recommender/README.md

 * Incorporate run.py
 * Code collaborative filtering model
 * Create docker container
+* Deploy website on Heroku
+* Use Flask to connect model to website (not implemented in final product)
+* Organize code and documentation

 **Shayal Singh**:
 * Fixed script to scrape data from Sephora